• Skip to primary navigation

 Instructions

-• Stir in the remaining water, salt, and sugar.
+• Stir in the remaining 1 3/4 cups water, salt, and sugar.
+Use low speed if using a stand mixer.

-• Add flour 1 cup at a time, mixing after each addition.
+• Add the flour 1 cup at a time, stirring or using a paddle attachment until incorporated after each addition.

-• Remove from oven and turn loaves out onto a wire rack.
-Allow to cool completely before slicing.
+• Turn loaves out onto a wire rack immediately.
+For the best end result, let the bread cool completely before slicing.

 Tried this recipe?Mention @thiswifecooks or tag #thiswifecooks!